Key takeaways

 Restaurant apps are mobile solutions that connect restaurants with their customers or suppliers and help store information in one place.

-However, there is no gold standard for restaurant mobile app development and each platform significantly differs from the others.
+However, there is no gold standard for restaurant mobile app development and each platform can significantly differ from the others.
 Think about apps you have on your phone: one for online food delivery, one for table reservations, one for leaving ratings and reviews, and all of them can be called “restaurant apps,” because they are utilized by different cafes and restaurants.

 Most smartphone users have dozens of restaurant apps on their devices